leannmendoza/training_tarzan_binary_classifier/README.md

 Built based on a kdrama example, can be applied to any domain!
-Download data and unzip before running: https://drive.google.com/file/d/1l5wUkxZcUa2Fd6SGhqhs_sdZZesleCNk/view?usp=sharing
+Download data and unzip before running: https://drive.google.com/file/d/1l5wUkxZcUa2Fd6SGhqhs_sdZZesleCNk/view?usp=sharing Video demo of driver.py (with previous model saved): https://youtu.be/7zyWgmHuD0w

 ## Code Organization